 Monitor Technician Education and Training Requirements

-Monitor technicians, also known as electrocardiography or cardiac monitor technicians, typically work within cardiac care units of hospitals and assist cardiologists.
-These technicians are responsible for monitoring and interpreting the rhythm patterns of patients' hearts as well as reporting any irregularities or variations to the appropriate medical staff.
+Monitor technicians, also known as cardiovascular technicians or technologists, typically work within cardiac care units of hospitals and assist cardiologists.
+These technicians are responsible for monitoring and interpreting the rhythm patterns of patients' hearts, as well as reporting any irregularities or variations to the appropriate medical staff.

-Additionally, institutions, such as the Mayo Clinic (www.mayoclinic.org), offer certification programs for monitor technicians.
-These 2-6 month programs include classroom instruction, video presentations and clinical on-the-job training.
+Besides vocational schools and community colleges, some medical facilities, such as the Mayo Clinic, offer certificate programs for monitor technicians.
+These 2-6+ month programs may include classroom instruction, video presentations and clinical on-the-job training.
 Students learn skills in EKG operation and analysis, patient care, cardiac monitoring and instrumentation.
 Once completed, graduates receive a certificate, which can assist in acquiring jobs in this field.

 Monitor technicians should receive training, however informal, in areas regarding the work environment within hospitals or clinics.
 One must have excellent communication skills and be competent working with a team that includes nurses, cardiologists and various other medical staff.
 Since a monitor technician may be monitoring heart rhythms of up to 32 patients at one time, exceptional multitasking skills are essential and training where multiple tasks are assigned at one time is invaluable.